 Don’t Forget The Night Shift!

 “There was a luncheon... but too early for us 3-11 shifters to come in and 11-7 staff were home in bed,” one nurse reported.
 Unfortunately, night shift nurses too often get short-changed when it comes to Nurses Week & Hospital Week celebrations.
-A noteworthy exception was the thoughtfulness of University of Connecticut’s Chief Nursing Officer, Ellen Leone, who came into her facility in the middle of the night to serve ice cream sundaes to the entire team.
+A noteworthy exception was the thoughtfulness of the University of Connecticut’s Chief Nursing Officer, Ellen Leone, who came into her facility in the middle of the night to serve ice cream sundaes to the entire team.

 But for most night nurses, the story is sadly different.
-“They invited us to daytime activities and leftovers for the night shift,” was an all-too common response to my inquiries about recognition celebrations.
+“They invited us to daytime activities and leftovers for the night shift,” was an all-too-common response to my inquiries about recognition celebrations.
 Considering how hard it is to find – and keep! – great night shift nurses, couldn’t we do more than leave them the leftovers?

 Be Sincere